Delivery Format: On Campus | Online w/Residency

 **Online students must take COUN 596B and COUN 554 concurrently.

 In this exploding age of information, it is the objective of the library faculty to prepare graduates to be on the cutting edge of information technology.
-Information literacy is the ability to effectively access information for problem solving and decision making; thus, the knowledge and abilities you glean from this course will open doors to lifelong learning.
+Information literacy is the ability to effectively access information for problem solving and decision-making; thus, the knowledge and abilities you glean from this course will open doors to lifelong learning.
 It is imperative for graduate study research.
 Since the information learned in this course is a vital foundation for all other coursework, its completion is required within the first semester of study.
-The course takes approximately 10 hours to complete.
+The course takes approximately ten hours to complete.

-Note: If admitted to an online program, you will be required to attend and successfully complete three one-week residencies during the course of the program.
+Important Note: If admitted to an online program, you will be required to attend and successfully complete two one-week residencies during the course of the program.
 Students have the option of attending residency in January or August.
 Students wanting to pursue the accelerated pace will need to attend both the January and August residency their first year.

 Master's applicants must: